tenacke/llm-evaluator/README.md

 #### Ollama

-It is necessary to install Ollama to recreate the EvalLM models.
-You can install Ollama from [here](https://ollama.com/download).
+We use Ollama to form our evaluation models.
+To recreate the EvalLM models, you must install Ollama.
+You'll be able to do so from [here](https://ollama.com/download).

-We will also use the Ollama's `python` package to run the tests.
+We also use the Ollama's `python` package to run the tests.
 You can install it by running:

 ```bash
 pip install ollama